rebeccalambert/rebeccalambert.github.io/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+banner photo: Photo by Denys Nevozhai on Unsplash

 A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
 So, pretty much what you were expecting